ash-victor/Studying_Bias_Correction_in_Gene_Enrichment/README.md

 Analyzing the enriched GO and KEGG pathways for the Body

-The current study aligned with the York et. al.Â findings of an overall GO category of molecular function and GO terms of GTPase regulator activity, nucleoside-triphosphatase regular activity and GTPase activator activity (Table 17).
-However, the current study specifically utilized âBodyâ as the genomic region, while the York. et. al.Â study utilized all genomic regions to yield the GO term relating to GTPase activity.
+The current study aligned with the York et. al. findings of an overall GO category of molecular function and GO terms of GTPase regulator activity, nucleoside-triphosphatase regular activity and GTPase activator activity (Table 17).
+However, the current study specifically utilized Body as the genomic region, while the York. et. al. study utilized all genomic regions to yield the GO term relating to GTPase activity.
 This difference could be attributed to the variation in enrichment methods and whether the method accounted for bias correction.

-Analyzing the enriched KEGG pathways for the 5â UTR
+Analyzing the enriched KEGG pathways for the 5' UTR

 The enriched KEGG pathway considering with and without bias correction was Glycosphingolipid biosynthesis (Table 11 and Table 12).
 The Glycosphingolipid biosynthesis pathway is not apparent in the PREG study.
 Upon literature review, it is studied that Glycosphingolipids are involved in immune processes, including cell differentiation and immune recognition (Zhang et. al., 2019).
 The current enrichment test for enriched GO terms for all genomic regions revealed terms relating to immune and inflammatory response (Table 2).
-It can be speculated that the Glycosphingolipid biosynthesis KEGG pathway is associated with enriched CpGs in the 5â UTR genomic region.
+It can be speculated that the Glycosphingolipid biosynthesis KEGG pathway is associated with enriched CpGs in the 5' UTR genomic region.

 Comparing overall GO categories